Azure-Samples/ms-identity-javascript-tutorial/4-AdvancedGrants/4-1-call-api-graph/README.md

 ## Overview

-This sample demonstrates a Vanilla JavaScript single-page application (SPA) which lets a user authenticate against [Azure Active Directory]() (Azure AD) using the [Microsoft Authentication Library for JavaScript]() (MSAL.js) and then call a protected Node.js web API.
-The web API then calls the [Microsoft Graph API]() (MS Graph) on behalf of the user signed-in to the client app using the [on-behalf-of flow]().
+This sample demonstrates a Vanilla JavaScript single-page application (SPA) which lets a user authenticate against [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) using the [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js) and then calls a protected Node.js web API.
+The web API then calls the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) (MS Graph) on behalf of the user signed-in to the client app using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).

 ## Scenario

-1. The client JavaScript SPA uses MSAL.js to sign-in a user and obtain a [JWT]() [Access Token]() from **Azure AD**:
+1. The client JavaScript SPA uses **MSAL.js** to sign-in a user and obtain an [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**:
-1. The access token is used as a *bearer token* to authorize the user to call a Node.js web API protected by **Azure AD**.
+1. The **Access Token** is used as a *bearer token* to authorize the user to call a Node.js web API protected by **Azure AD**.
-1. The web API exchanges the user's access token with an access token for itself to call MS Graph.
+1. The web API exchanges the user's **Access Token** with an **Access Token** for itself to call **MS Graph**.

 ![Overview](./ReadmeFiles/topology_obo.png)